Essential Truss Types for Efficient Residential Construction

 Mono Roof Truss: Single sloping plane, with spans up to 35 meters/115 feet.

-The hip truss: is a more elaborate design.
+The hip truss: A more elaborate design.
 It has sloping rafters on all sides.
 It spans up to 45 meters/147 feet.

 Please note that these spans are general estimates.
 They may vary depending on truss design, materials, and local building codes.